natewoodward/natewoodward.github.io/_drafts/anatomy-of-a-process.md

 ---
 layout: post
-last_modified_at: 2019-11-24 15:21:26 UTC
+last_modified_at: 2019-11-25 02:00:00 UTC
 ---

-Processes are the basic building block of a `sh` script.
+Commands are the basic building blocks of a `sh` script, and many commands run as an operating system process.
-Let's go over how they work and the ways we can interact with them.
+Let's go over how they work and some of the ways we can interact with them.

 1. TOC
 {:toc}